selivan/thinclient/docs/INTERNALS.md

 Boot parameter `zram_size_pct` controls what amount of available memory(in percent) will be used for zram.
 Default is 50.
 0 disables this feature.

-Scripts are copied from ubuntu [zram-config](https://packages.ubuntu.com/xenial/zram-config) package, the only change is configurable parameter for amount of memory used for zram.
+Scripts are copied from ubuntu [zram-config](https://packages.ubuntu.com/xenial/zram-config) package, the only change is configurable parameter for amount of memory used for zram and compression algorithm.

 ## Initrd hacks